- Price$ 438

 DAY 01: ARRIVE IN KATHMANDU

-You will be given a warm welcome by our representative by presenting a fresh flower fragrant garland; hoping to refresh you from your tiring journey.
-You will be taken to your hotel for check-in and left for the day to explore the city life on your own.
+You will be given a warm welcome by our representative with the presentation of a fresh flower fragrant garland, to refresh you from your journey.
+You will be taken to your hotel for check-in and to wander for the day to explore the city life on your own, followed in day 2 by a guided tour of the city as well.
 Overnight at the hotel.

 DAY 02: KATHMANDU FULL DAY SIGHTSEEING